GeekyAubergine/zoeaubert.me/posts/2015/glory-unto-four.md

 ## Disclaimer & Errata

-This post was pulled from the archives of and old website.
+This post was retrieved from the archives of and old website.
 I wrote this just after Christmas during my first year of University, as such it wasn't it's best.
 I've left it as true to the origial as possible, though I have cleared up some aggregious errors.

 Unlike the original, I have also included the (terrible) source code (see bottom).
 No I don't know why I chose Java and no, I don't think I could get it working now.
 Hopefully you'll find it a least a bit amusing.